jart/blink/README.md

 precious to Blink.
 It's currently not possible for guest applications to capture it from external processes.

+### Memory Protection

+Blink offers guest programs a 48-bit virtual address space with a 4096-byte page size.
+When programs are run on (1) host systems that have a larger page (e.g. Apple M1, Cygwin), and (2) the linear memory optimization is enabled (i.e. you're *not* using `blink -m`) then Blink may need to relax memory protections in cases where the memory intervals defined by the guest aren't aligned to the host system page size.
+Is is recommended, when calling functions like mmap() and mprotect(), that both `addr` and `addr + size` be aliged to the true page size, which Blink reports to the guest in `getauxval(AT_PAGESZ)`.
+This value should be obtainable via the portable API `sysconf(_SC_PAGESIZE)` assuming the C library implements it correctly.
+Please note that when Blink is running in its fully virtualized mode (i.e. `blink -m`) this concern does not apply.
+That's because Blink will allocate a full system page for every 4096 byte page that gets mapped from a file.

 ### Self Modifying Code

 Blink supports self-modifying code, with some caveats.